dootje-2004/web-docker-https/README.md

 <http://localhost:2345/> and <https://localhost:3456/>
 to verify that the container runs correctly.

-Stop the container with `docker-compose down` or `docker stop ssl-test`, depending on how you started it.
+Stop the container with `docker-compose down` or `docker stop ssl-test-apache ssl-test-nginx`, depending on how you started it.

 ## Context